Bijikyu/coreCSS/docs/performance.md

    ```
    The optional `--json` flag appends a timestamped entry to `performance-results.json` for automation.
 The script fetches `core.<hash>.min.css` when `build.hash` exists, otherwise it falls back to `core.min.css`.
 When `CODEX=True` it mocks network calls for offline testing.

 The output shows the average download time in milliseconds for each provider.
-Increase the concurrency value to check behavior under heavier load.
+Increase the concurrency value up to `50` to check behavior under heavier load.
+Values above `50` will trigger a warning and be capped at `50`.

 ## Manual checklist

 If you prefer testing manually or need to verify results with tools of your choice, use the following steps:

-1. Choose a reasonable concurrency level, such as 10 simultaneous requests.
+1. Choose a reasonable concurrency level, such as 10 simultaneous requests, keeping in mind the script will cap values at `50`.
 2. Measure download times with your preferred tool (`curl`, `ab`, `wrk`, etc.) against the file specified in `build.hash` when present:
    - `https://cdn.jsdelivr.net/gh/Bijikyu/coreCSS/core.<hash>.min.css`
    - `https://bijikyu.github.io/coreCSS/core.<hash>.min.css`